 - High blood pressure.

-The cause of an acute subdural hematoma is an impact to the head.
-This may be from a fall, road traffic accident or sporting injury, such as being hit by a hardball.
+The cause of an acute subdural hematoma (ASH) is an impact on the head.
+For example, from a fall, a road traffic accident or a ball.

 ASHs are among the most dangerous of all head injuries.
 They account for 10-20% of all traumatic brain injuries and around 30% of all fatal head injuries.

 - Seek medical attention immediately.

 - Once at the hospital, a CT scan is to determine the cause and extent of the injury.

-- Surgery is usually required to remove the blood clot and stop the bleeding.
+- Surgery to remove the blood clot and stop the bleeding

 - Small hematomas may not require surgery.

 Following surgery, your care team monitor you closely.
-This is because a significant number of deaths from ASH’s occur in the days after surgery due to pressure on the brain or underlying brain injury.
+This is because a significant number of deaths from ASHs occur in the days after surgery due to pressure on the brain or underlying brain injury.